Mutesa II of Buganda: Reign

-The final years
+Exile

 While in exile, Mutesa wrote an autobiography, The Desecration of My Kingdom.

 Mutesa died of alcohol poisoning in his London flat, No. 28 Orchard House in Rotherhithe, in 1969.
 Identified by the Metropolitan Police as suicide, the death has been viewed as assassination by those who claim Mutesa may have been force-fed vodka by agents of the Obote regime.
 Mutesa was interviewed in his flat only a few hours before his death by the British journalist John Simpson, who found that he was sober and in good spirits.
 Simpson reported this to the police the following day on hearing of Mutesa's death, but this line of inquiry was not pursued.

-After Mutesa's body had been embalmed by Desmond Henley, it was returned to Uganda in 1971 after the overthrow of Obote and given a state funeral at Kasubi Nabulagala.
+After Mutesa's body had been embalmed by Desmond Henley, it was provisionally interred in a vault in the catacombs of St Mary's Roman Catholic Church in Kensal Green Cemetery, West London on Wednesday 3 December 1969.
+This was after a requiem service that was held at Wellington Barracks Chapel.
+It was attended by Democratic Party (DP) leader, Ben Kiwanuka, Bishop Adrian Kivumbi Ddungu of Masaka Diocese and Monsignor Anatoli Kamya who represented Kampala Archdiocese.
+The requiem service was jointly conducted by Bishop C.E Stuart, John Taylor and Rev. S.J Davies.
+His body was finally repatriated back to Uganda in 1971 after the overthrow of Obote and given a state funeral at Kasubi Nabulagala.
 The president who ordered the state funeral was Idi Amin, who as army commander had led the assault on Mutesa's palace in 1966.
-It is said that while in exile in London, "King Freddie" lived in poverty.
+It is said by many accounts that while in exile in London, "King Freddie" was both financially strapped and lost.

-Quotes

-"Our way of life has been altered – improved – in external things by the advent of the British, while the basic beliefs and way of life have remained … but the sense of identity is precisely what has remained."

-"I have never been able to pin down precisely the difference between a tribe and a nation and see why one is thought so despicable and the other is so admired.
-Whichever we are, the Baganda have a common language, tradition, history and cast of mind.
-We are proud of them, but not to such an extent that we cannot be friends with – marry if we wish – other people … our pride is legitimate."

-Quotes about Mutesa II

-"Mutesa II's life is a human story - one of a young and ambitious African monarch who struggled to defend the heritage of his forefathers and emancipate his people from the clutches of a powerful imperial authority."